edsu/inst126/modules/04/ethics.md

 Hernandez, S. (2019).
 [One Of The Biggest At-Home DNA Testing Companies Is Working With The FBI]().
 Buzzfeed News.

-The article talks about the effect that identification of the Golden State Killer had on law enforcement.
-Family Tree DNA updated their terms of service in December 2018 to allow you to opt-in or out of having your identity being made available to law enforcement.
+The article talks about the effect that identification of the Golden State Killer had on law enforcement practices.
+Family Tree DNA updated their terms of service in December 2018 to allow users to opt-in or out of having their identity being made available to law enforcement.
 Users in Europe are opted-out by default because of recent privacy laws in the European Union (GDPR).
 But elsewhere users are opted in by default.
-The opt-in/out is designed to be symmetric, so Users who do not share their information are unable to look up other people's information.
+The opt-in/out is designed to be symmetric, so users who do not share their information are unable to look up other people's information.

 The Golden State Killer was identified using a different service called GEDmatch.
 Let's watch this video about the process of creating an account and uploading your DNA to it.

 *When watching this video please pay particular attention to the options that